Learn what accreditation is and the critical role it plays in your continuing education

 Questions Students Should Ask the Institution or Program

 If your program is not accredited, will I be able to work in this or any other state after I graduate?
+(You may want to verify the individual state requirements for the profession you are considering.)

 Is there a required exam or certification to practice in this field?
 If so, does graduating from your program mean I can take this exam or be eligible for certification?